Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Regularization

 Since the integral in Eq.\ (\ref{ten}) is finite, technically, we can interchange the order of the summation and integration.
 In reality, an impropriety has occurred when we do this, which will be discussed in more detail shortly.
 For now, interchanging the summation and integration yields

 For $\Re\, z \!<\!
-1$, the first term of the last member of the above equation vanishes and the geometric series yields a finite value of $1/(1-z)$.
-Therefore, we see that the same value is obtained for the series when $\Re \, z \!<\!1$ as when $z$ lies in the circle of absolute convergence given by $|z| \!<\!1$ or the unit disk.
+1$, the first term in the last member of the above equation vanishes and the geometric series yields a finite value of $1/(1-z)$.
+Therefore, we see that the same limit value is obtained for the series when $\Re \, z \!<\!1$ as when $z$ lies in the circle of absolute convergence given by $|z| \!<\!1$ or the unit disk.
 According to the definition on p.\ 18 of Ref.\ \cite{whi73}, this means that the series is conditionally convergent for $\Re \, z \!<\!
 1$ and $|z| \!>\!
 1$.
 For $\Re\, z \!>\!1$, however, the first term in the last member of Eq.\ (\ref{eleven}) is infinite.
-Since regularisation is the process of removing the infinity in the remainder of a divergent series, we remove or neglect the first term of the last member of Eq.\ (\ref{eleven}).
-As a consequence, we are left with a finite part that equals $1/(1-z)$, which is known as the regularised value.
-Hence, for all complex values of $z$ except $\Re \, z \!=\!1$, we have
+Since regularization is the process of removing the infinity in the remainder of a divergent series, we remove or neglect the first term of the last member of Eq.\ (\ref{eleven}).
+As a consequence, we are left with a finite part that equals $1/(1-z)$, which is known as the regularized value.
+Therefore, for all complex values of $z$ except $\Re \, z \!=\!1$, we have

 At the barrier of $\Re \,z \!=\!
 1$, the situation appears to be unclear.
 For $z \!=\!1$ the last member of Eq.\ (\ref{eleven}) vanishes, which is consistent with removing the infinity from $1/(1-z)$.
 For other values of $\Re\, z \!=\!1$, the last member of Eq.\ (\ref{eleven}) is clearly undefined.
 This is to be expected as this vertical line represents the border between the domains of convergence and divergence for the geometric series.
-Nevertheless, because the finite value remains the same to the right and to the left of the barrier at $\Re \, z \!=\!1$ and in keeping with the fact that regularisation is effectively the removal of the first term on the rhs of Eq.\ (\ref{eleven}), we take $1/(1-z)$ to be the finite or regularised value when $\Re \,z \!=\!1$.
-Hence, Equivalence\ (\ref{twelve}) becomes
+Nevertheless, because the finite value remains the same to the right and to the left of the barrier at $\Re \, z \!=\!1$ and in keeping with the fact that regularization is effectively the removal of the first term on the rhs of Eq.\ (\ref{eleven}), we take $1/(1-z)$ to be the finite or regularized value when $\Re \,z \!=\!1$.
+Hence Equivalence\ (\ref{twelve}) becomes

 Frequently, the values of $z$ over which an asymptotic series is convergent and those over which it is divergent are not known.
 So, in these cases it is better to replace the equals sign by the less stringent equivalence symbol on the understanding that we may be dealing with a series that is absolutely or conditionally convergent for some values of $z$.
 As a result, the above statement can be succinctly expressed as